 Variables for Both

-Now that CSS Custom Properties, or CSS Variables, are becoming a solid standard, I’m using a method to map their values to CSS Variables whilst providing a value-as-is fallback using a straightforward syntax in a SCSS mixin.
+Now that CSS Custom Properties, or CSS Variables, are becoming a solid standard, I’m using a method to map their values to CSS Variables whilst providing a value-as-is fallback using a straightforward syntax in a SCSS function and mixin.

 One of my favourite parts of developing for the web is the ever-shifting landscape and the opportunity to work with new technologies.
 Sometimes they aren’t apt for use in production, but fortunately for us today, CSS Variables are pretty reliable to use on their own.
-However, if you’re in a position similar to mine and find yourself often needing to support old versions of Internet Explorer or making sure all of your browser support bases are covered, this SCSS mixin should be useful for you.
+However, if you’re in a position similar to mine and find yourself often needing to support old versions of Internet Explorer or making sure all of your browser support bases are covered, this SCSS setup should be useful for you.

 I won’t pretend I’m writing the introduction to a family recipe for chocolate cake and bore you with twenty minutes of introduction; instead, let’s just jump into the technique, then I’ll break it down a little bit.
 But before I get too ahead of myself, please keep in mind there are some bits that require setting up!